skip to log on skip to main content

 If you fall over and accidentally break your glass coffee table, this can be covered under your contents policy.

-If the electric motor in your washing machine burns out, the cost of a repair or replacement can be covered.
+If the electric motor in your washing machine burns out, the cost of a repair or replacement can be covered, where the motor is up to 15 years old.

 If your child decides to play indoor soccer and accidentally breaks your television, this can be covered under your contents policy.